snypnus/SLAID/README.md

 Simple Log Analysis and Intrusion Detection tool

-> Parse information from log files, detect threats, and filter events
+> Parse information from log files, detect threats, and filter events for logs

 ## Overview
 'SLAID' is a simple log analysis tool for security analysts to detect potential instrusions.